 On the other hand, these pages could be ranking in spite of their reciprocal links.
 There’s no way of knowing for sure from the data we have.

-Should you be building reciprocal links in 2019?
+Should you be building reciprocal links?

 The answer largely depends on your understanding of “building reciprocal links.”